-A TRIBUTE – The Old European’s Story
+The Old European Story

-1989: The concept of REMEMBERING OUR HERITAGE, came to life in the form of “Old Country Waffles Cakes and Teas,” (later to be renamed the Old European Restaurant), opened in Pullman Washington.
+1989: The concept of REMEMBERING OUR HERITAGE came to life in the form of “Old Country Waffles Cakes and Teas,” (later to be renamed The Old European Restaurant), opened in Pullman Washington.

 “Gosc w Dom, Bag w Dom”

 The mission statement she chose is “Gosc w Dom, Bag w Dom”.
-A Polish saying which means, Guest in the House, God in the House.
+A Polish saying which means "Guest in the House, God in the House."
 If a theme song could be played, it would be Neil Diamond’s “They Come to America.”
-He pretty well describes the hope these brave men and women had when they left all previously known to stake out a better life for us, their children.
+He describes the hope these brave men and women had when they left all they'd previously known to stake out a better life for us, their children.

 Fabrication has replaced craftsmanship.
 Mixes have replaced foods prepared from scratch.
-BUT, not at the Old European Restaurants.
-We actually use original recipes which have made it across the Atlantic.
+But that is not the case at The Old European Restaurants.
+We use only original recipes which have made it across the Atlantic.
 All our batters are made fresh with real products like eggs that we crack, 100% butter and milk.
-We serve real potatoes, real whipped cream, fresh ground coffee, and yes, we do squeeze real oranges so we can serve you REAL orange juice.
+We serve real potatoes, real whipped cream, fresh ground coffee, and yes, we do squeeze real oranges so we can serve you truly fresh orange juice from scratch!

 In hopes of remembering…